librenms/librenms/doc/General/MIB-based-polling.md

 MIB-based polling is experimental.
 It might overload your LibreNMS server, destroy your data, set your routers on fire, and kick your cat.
-It has been tested against a very limited set of devices (namely Ruckus ZD1000 wireless controllers, and Net-SNMP on Linux).
+It has been tested against a very limited set of devices (namely Ruckus ZD1000 wireless controllers, and `net-snmp` on Linux).
 It may fail badly on other hardware.

 The approach taken is fairly basic and I claim no special expertise in understanding MIBs.
 Most of my understanding of SNMP comes from reading